-City of Alameda's Mobile Device Policy for City-Owned Devices
+City of Alameda's Mobile Device Policy for City-Owned Devices acknowledge that I have received a copy of the City of Alameda's policy on City-owned devices.
+I have ead the policy and have had an opportunity to ask my Supervisor questions about any part of the p olicy.
+I understand that failure to comply with this policy could result in disciplinary action including termina noitr

-I acknowledge that I have received a copy of the City of Alameda's policy on City-owned devices.
-I h nave , , ortunity to ask my Supervisor questions about any part of the poli his policy could result in disciplinary action including termination су. І Employee Name: Department: Employee Signature: Date:
+Employee Name: Department: Employee Signature: Date: